oroinc/documentation/user_guide/entity_management_ui.rst

-.. _platform-entity-management-create-from-UI:
+.. _platform-entity-management-from-UI:

-Entity Management.
-Creating Entities from UI
+Entity Management from UI
 ============================================